yegor256/blog/_posts/2017/feb/2017-02-14-stackoverflow-is-your-tool.md

 be polite when your questions or mistakes using the platform border on being too annoying.
-Again, your office friends won't teach you how to deal with those gurus so you can tap their knowledge; you have to be actively involved in StackOverflow discussions.
+Again, your office friends won't teach you how to deal with those gurus so you can tap their knowledge; you have to be actively involved in Stack Overflow discussions.
 This skill is very important for distributed programming, where you have to solve most of the problems on your own.

-To summarize, StackOverflow is a must-have _instrument_ for any modern software developer, no matter what your programming language, your age, your project, or your professional level are.
+To summarize, Stack Overflow is a must-have _instrument_ for any modern software developer, no matter what your programming language, your age, your project, or your professional level are.
 It's like an IDE and [unit tests]({% pst 2016/feb/2016-02-09-are-you-still-debugging %})---you